 Step 4: Capping It off (Compression)

-Extra maintenance that will have your waves looking good and shiny as well as keep your hair strong and healthy:
+You can do some extra maintenance that will have your waves looking nice and shiny as well as keep your hair strong and healthy.